dice-roller/documentation/docs/guide/notation/modifiers.md

 d6ro
 ```

-If you want to change the number that a dice will re-roll on, you can use a [Compare Point](#compare-point):
+If you want to change the number that a die will re-roll on, you can use a [Compare Point](#compare-point):

 ```javascript
 2d6r=5    // re-roll on any rolls equal to 5